MannyPowerz/WeatherDashboard/README.md

 - Replace the placeholder in the code with your own key.

 > **Why no `.env` file?**
+> I understand it is best practice to use an .env file
 > Normally, API keys are stored in a `.env` file (environment variables) for security.
 However, this project **does not use Node.js** for its setup, and `.env` handling in React without Node is impractical for a simple frontend-only build.
 > Because of that, I did not include `.env` management or `.gitignore` for API keys.
 If you use this in production, ensure you set up secure environment variable handling (e.g., with a backend or CI/CD secrets).